Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Conclusions and Discussions

 \section{Conclusions and Discussions}

-This paper establishes the equivalence between regularized robust MDP and risk-sensitive MDP under certain conditions.
-This equivalence provides valuable insights into the relationship between the two frameworks and enables us to develop the policy gradient theorem and prove the global convergence of the exact policy gradient method under direct parameterization.
-Additionally, for the KL-regularized robust MDP scenario, we propose a sample-based offline learning algorithm, namely the robust fitted-Z iteration (RFZI), and analyze its sample complexity.
+This paper proposes a new formulation of risk-sensitive MDP and establishes its equivalence with the soft robust MDP.
+This equivalence enables us to develop the policy gradient theorem and prove the global convergence of the exact policy gradient method under direct parameterization.
+Additionally, for the KL-soft robust MDP (or equivalently the risk-sensitive MDP with entropy risk measure) scenario, we propose a sample-based offline learning algorithm, namely the robust fitted-Z iteration (RFZI), and analyze its sample complexity.

 Our work admittedly has its limitations.
 Currently, our policy gradient result is limited to the exact gradient case, and further research is needed to extend it to approximate gradients.
-The RFZI algorithm is specifically designed for KL-regularized problems and may be more suitable for small action spaces.
+The RFZI algorithm is specifically designed for KL-soft problems and may be more suitable for small action spaces.
 Our future work will focus on developing practical algorithms that can handle large or even continuous state and action spaces, as well as generalizing the approach to accommodate different penalty functions.